highlightxyz/generative-art/README.md

 ## Capturing preview images programmatically

 Whenever one of your tokens is minted, Highlight automatically captures and assigns a preview image for that token.
-This preview image is shown when it is impractical to show a live view, such as in large grid views.
+This preview image is shown when it is impractical to show a live view, including when a grid a grid of many tokens is shown.

 You can trigger this capture programmatically or by specifying a time delay in the Highlight UI.
 Triggering the capture programmatically allows you to control exactly when the preview image is captured as your code runs.
 The hl-gen.js script provides the `hl.token.capturePreview()` method to trigger the capture.

 ```javascript
 hl.token.capturePreview() => Void
 ```

 To capture your preview images programmatically, choose this option in the **Preview images** step of the collection creation process and call the provided `hl.token.capturePreview()` method in your code when you want to capture the preview image.

+Images are captured as .png by default, but if you your index.html page renders an SVG element, you may choose to capture your preview image as an .svg instead by selecting **Capture a specific element** under the **Preview image area** option in the **Preview images** step of the creation process in the Highlight UI.

 When capturing a preview image, we’ll run your code in the background while listening for `hl.token.capturePreview()` to be called.
 If you’re using this method, ensure it is called within a few minutes of your script starting.